KxSystems/docs/docs/kb/programming-idioms.md

 ---
+title: Programming idioms
+description: Q expressions that solve some common programming problems.
 keywords: idiom, kdb+, programming, q
 ---
 # Programming idioms

+Q expressions that solve some common programming problems.

 ## How do I select all the columns of a table except one?